NavyaG-lab/Tech-writer/on-call/data-infra/pii_monitoring_alert_playbook.md

 There is data that malzahar excised but that was never extracted by us and cannot be found in our databases at all.
 In theory, it means that the PII data isn't in the ETL, so problem solved...
 But in practice, that probably means that something about the entire system is broken.
-This means we need a thorough investigation what's up.
+An issue we had was that [new databases are excised](#new-databases-are-excised-from) from.
+If that's not the problem, it means we need a thorough investigation what's up.

 ### What to do

-(Probably, just escalate straight away.
-This shouldn't happen.)
-If you want to check it yourself, here is the strategy:

 1. Check the dataset with the following query: